Get a free, no obligation personal loan quote with rates as low as 6.99%

 Ask About Deductibles

 If you ever have to file a claim, your policy won’t kick in until you’ve paid your deductible first.
-Deductibles are usually applied to emergency medical care costs, but may also apply in baggage or trip cancellation coverage.
+Deductibles are usually applied to emergency medical care costs, but may also apply to baggage or trip cancellation coverage.
 Find out how much the deductible is, since you may have to pay this portion out-of-pocket.

 Look Into Coverage Well Before Your Holiday

 You don’t want to get a last-minute policy right before you leave.
 Instead, you should take the time to carefully consider exactly what type of coverage you require.
 As soon as you book your trip, take out a travel insurance policy.
-In some cases, you may be required to have held your policy for a certain amount of time before you can be covered.

 Find Out How Long You Will Be Covered

 If you are planning to take an extended vacation, make sure you will have coverage for the duration of your travels.
+For example, credit cards often only provide coverage for up to 14 days.

 Make Sure You’re Adequately Covered